popitsch/pysrna/README.md

                 "genome_fa": "ref/genomes/mm10/Mus_musculus.GRCm38.dna.primary_assembly.fa", # reference genome
                 "gene_anno": "ref/mirgenedb/mmu_nochr.sorted.gff3.gz", # mirgenedb annotation file
                 "main_feature": "pre_miRNA", # ID of the main feature to be considered
                 "gene_id": "ID",             # Name of the GFF attribute used to store gene ids
                 "gene_name": "ID",           # Name of the GFF attribute used to store gene names
                 "amp_extension": 25,         # Number of bases added before/after the created transcriptome sequences
                 "mappability_k": 18,         # k-parameter for calculating the mappability with genmap
                 "mappability_e": 2,          # e-parameter for calculating the mappability with genmap
                 "calc_mappability": false    # if set to true, mappability will be calculated by genmap
         },
         "mapping_param": {
-            "min_prefix_match": 18, # prefix length as passed to tailor via the -l parameter
+            "min_prefix_match": 18,           # prefix length as passed to Tailor via the -l parameter
-            "extra_param": "",      # possible extra parameters passd to tailor
+            "extra_param": "",                # possible extra parameters passed to Tailor
             "extract_unmapped_sample": false, # if set to true, unmapped reads will be written to FASTQ files
             "downsample_reads": false         # if set to true, downsampled BAM files for visual inspection in a genome browser will be created
         },
         "counting_param": {
                 "features": {